Charlecote's autumn wildlife

 Charlecote's parkland is the perfect place for a birdwatching expedition and you'll often see more once the leaves have fallen.
 The deer can be easier to spot then too.

-You'll find the parkland quieter away from half-term (21-29 October) this autumn.
+You'll find the parkland quieter away from half-term (it's 24 October-1 November) this autumn.
 Pop into the spinney behind the stables for a while and watch the birds on the feeders from the shelter of our wildlife hide.

 Love them or hate them, they grey squirrels are always entertaining as they scamper about gathering nuts to put on enough fat to last them through the winter.
 There's plenty of food for them in the parkland but they do like the easy option of raiding our birdfeeders in the spinney...